-When it comes to warning signs that you brakes need service, your very own senses of hearing, touch, and sight can be of a substantial help to you.
+When it comes to warning signs that your brakes need service, your very own senses of hearing, touch, and sight can be of a substantial help to you.
 Here are some to look out for:

-- Brake warning light on dashboard
+- Brake warning light on the dashboard

 - Brake fluid is low or dirty

 - A “spongy” feeling when depressing your brake pad